towersvault/shinpokered/README.md

 - Fixed amazing man glitch in the route 16 gate
 - Tower ghosts no longer display a gender or caught symbol
 - Fixed tower ghost pic not loading after exiting status screen
+- Fixed being able to leave the safari zone without clearing the event

 #Bugfixes: